San Bernardino Criminal Defense Attorney

 Penalties for domestic violence crimes depend on the facts of the case,

-including the extent of injuries which may have been inflicted and any
+- Extent of injuries which may have been inflicted

-previous criminal history of the offender.
-Even first-time offenders,
+- Any previous criminal history of the offender

 Victims of domestic violence cannot be jailed for contempt of court if